-- web applications - users
+- IP addresses - users

-Excluding traffic to/from web applications
+Excluding traffic to/from IP addresses

 Some web applications cannot use the Kerio Control certification authority (for example web access to banks, dropbox.com, microsoft.com) or use a non-HTTPS service on port 443.
 You must exclude these web applications from the HTTPS filtering.